Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 \subsection{Monte Carlo Sampler with Bootstrap}

-Despite the guarantee of DecTag to eliminate the uploader-induced confounding bias, solving Eq. (\ref{eq:backdoor_adj}) is inherently intractable because of the integration over the infinite uploader space, which precludes us from calculating an analytical solution.
-Therefore, an approximation strategy should be introduced to form estimators for the do-calculus integral.
+Despite the guarantee to eliminate the uploader-induced confounding bias, solving Eq. (\ref{eq:backdoor_adj}) is intractable because of the integration over the infinite uploader space, which precludes us from calculating an analytical solution.
+Therefore, an approximation strategy is introduced to form estimators for the do-calculus integral.